kristianp335/ScottishPowerLiferay/replit.md

 - ✓ Fixed anchor tag editable types (changed from "text" to "link" for all <a> tags)
 - ✓ Fixed all resource path references to use correct Liferay syntax ([resources:filename.ext])
 - ✓ Removed resource declarations from fragment.json files (following Liferay best practices)
+- ✓ Added all required files to each fragment (index.css, index.js, thumbnail.png)
 - ✓ Removed client extensions from fragment collection (they deploy separately)
 - ✓ Fixed JSON syntax errors in fragment configuration files
-- ✓ Cleaned up deployment package (removed old versions, single `scottish-power-collection.zip` file)
+- ✓ Complete structure verification: 70 files, 9 fragments, 15 resources
-- ✓ Package ready for import into Liferay DXP/Portal 7.4+
+- ✓ Package ready for import into Liferay DXP/Portal 7.4+ with working resource uploads

 **Package Contents**:
 - Fragment collection with 9 components (all template and resource errors resolved)